amazon-archives/cloudwatch-logs-centralize-logs/README.md

 ## Setup Overview

 Lambda function is written in Node.js.
-Since we don't have a specific dependency, that is not in the default libraries in Lambda, a Lambda deployment package is not required.
+Since we don't have a dependency on a specific version of library, we rely on the defaults provided by Lambda.
+Correspoindingly a Lambda deployment package is not required.
 Instead we can use the inline editor in Lambda.
 You can create a new Lambda function, and copy the code in index.js in this repository to your function.

 ### Pre-requisite

 * S3 bucket where ELB logs can be archived to.
 * Enable archiving of ELB access logs in S3.

 ### Triggers

-* The Lambda fucntion is triggered at an S3 'ObjectCreated' event type
+* The Lambda function is triggered at an S3 'ObjectCreated' event type
 * You need to also provide the S3 bucket where the ELB logs will be delivered

 ### Authorization